mesosphere/marathon/docs/docs/fault-domain-awareness.md

 For public cloud deployments, most cloud providers expose a “region” concept.

-You can deploy your services in a specific region region based on the available capacity. <!-- can you say more about what you mean here? -->
+You can deploy your apps or pods in a specific region region based on the available capacity.

 ### Local and remote regions